cvxgrp/qcqp/README.md

 QCQP
 ====

-QCQP is a package for modeling and solving quadratically constrained quadratic programs (QCQPs) that are not necessarily convex, using heuristics and relaxations.
+QCQP is a package for modeling and nonconvex solving quadratically constrained quadratic programs (QCQPs) using relaxations and local search heuristics.
 Our heuristics are based on the *Suggest-and-Improve* framework:

 * *Suggest* method finds a candidate point for a local method.